Poison Ivy Rash in Children

 Poison ivy rash is an allergic reaction to poison ivy.
-Poison ivy is very common plant
+Poison ivy is a very common

-in the U.S. It is similar to two other plants called poison oak and poison sumac.
+plant in the U.S. It's similar to 2 other plants called poison oak and poison sumac.

 The plants cause allergic dermatitis.
 This means the body's immune system releases